Hi, I’m Merlijn,

 After completing over 25 races in the last 5 years, I’ve learned how to cover and enjoy distances from 10 to 90K, without injuries.

-I gradually improve, grow the distance, and cope with challenges on the way.
+I enjoy the livelong journey of gradual improvement, growing the distance, and learning to cope with challenges on the way.

 I test what I learn from other runners of all levels, and share every step of my Ultra Journey with you in my blog!

 There are many reasons why we want to run.

 Whether we like to look and feel better, live more healthy, become more confident, or want to challenge or prove ourselves, taking that first step is a whole different story.

 I think that inspiration in one way or another is always the reason to take the first step and also to stay motivated.